PlaidCloud/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 ## Updating StatefulSets

-In Kubernetes 1.7 and later, the StatefulSet controller supports automated updates.
+In PlaidCloud 1.7 and later, the StatefulSet controller supports automated updates.
 The strategy used is determined by the `spec.updateStrategy` field of the StatefulSet API Object.
 This feature can be used to upgrade the container images, resource requests and/or limits, labels, and annotations of the Pods in a